Grooming

 Yorkie shedding will become more visible when they have longer coats.

-Yorkshire Terriers are very light shedders all year round, if you can call it shedding.
-And when it does fall out, there’s a high chance that you won’t notice much hair on the floor.
-When his hair falls out, it falls back into his coat.
-So, you’ll only see it when you’re brushing or bathing him.
+Yorkshire Terriers are very light shedders all year round if you can call it shedding.
+And when hair does fall out, there’s a high chance that you won’t notice much on the floor.
+When hair falls out, it falls back into his coat, so you’ll only see it when you’re brushing or bathing him.

-Because he doesn’t have a double coat, he doesn’t ‘blow his coat’ during shedding season as other dogs do.
-His hair doesn’t grow in quick bursts to make way for new seasons, either.
-So, you don’t have to worry about seasonal shedding.
-And this is one of the many reasons why the Yorkie is so popular.
+Because he doesn’t have a double coat, the Yorkie doesn’t ‘blow his coat’ during shedding season as other dogs do.
+His hair doesn’t grow in quick bursts to make way for new seasons, either, so you don’t have to worry about seasonal shedding.
+This is one of the many reasons why the Yorkie is so popular.

-Because he doesn’t seasonally shed, his hair keeps growing.
-Which is why it is long and silky.
+Because he doesn’t seasonally shed, his hair keeps growing, which is why it is long and silky.
 It’ll keep growing until it reaches its length capacity, and then it will stop.
 Once it stops growing, his body will push it out and replace it with a new one.
-This is a continuous cycle throughout the year, pretty much like our hair.
+This is a continuous cycle throughout the year, much like our hair.

 Hypoallergenic Dogs

-The Yorkie is considered hypoallergenic, as are other dog breeds like the Goldendoodle.
+The Yorkie is considered hypoallergenic, like the Goldendoodle.
 It’s important to understand that no dog is entirely hypoallergenic.
 This is a myth.
-But, some dogs are better for those with allergies compared to others.
+However, some dogs are better for those with allergies than others.

 Therefore, hypoallergenic dogs are less likely to cause allergic reactions in sufferers compared to other non-hypoallergenic dog breeds.
-But this does not mean that they are allergy-proof.
-The Yorkie is listed as a hypoallergenic dog.
+However, this does not mean that they are allergy-proof.
+Yorkies are not allergy-proof or non-shedding despite any claim to the contrary.

 Anxious Yorkie

-Yorkshire Terriers can become anxious for a variety of reasons, causing them to shed more.
+Yorkshire Terriers can become anxious for various reasons, causing them to shed more.

-If you notice that your Yorkie is losing more hair than he should, there could be an underlying reason or medical concern for it.
+If you notice that your Yorkie is losing more hair than he should, there could be an underlying reason or medical concern.

 Stress is a significant factor that can increase hair loss.
-Either something is stressing him out, such as a new pet in the home.
-Or he could be picking up on your stress.
-Hair loss for this reason usually levels out once the pressure is gone.
+Either something is stressing him out, such as a new pet in the home or separation anxiety, or he could be picking up on your stress.
+Hair loss, for this reason, usually levels out once the pressure is gone.

 Increased hair loss is also a sign of pregnancy.
 After birth, her hormones will return to normal, and so will her hair cycle.